 Why Do Cows Need Hay?

 During the winter, when pasture is limited, cattle need supplementary feed in the form of hay.
-The daily hay requirements depend on its stage of production, age, and size.
+The daily hay requirements depend on its production stage, age, and size.

 While high-quality mixed cattle hay is ideal for beef cattle, lactating dairy cows require a higher protein intake, making alfalfa a more appropriate choice.